Who is it for?

 If you’re ambitious, determined to succeed in the field of accounting and finance, and have lots of drive, a can-do attitude and a strong work ethic, you’re ready for this course.
 During the Accounting and Finance undergraduate course, you’ll master your subject knowledge and acquire the professional acumen and key skills to stand out as a professional in your field.

 In each year of your degree, you choose a number of modules that allow you to either focus more deeply on finance and accounting, or to broaden your studies into areas including business forecasting and corporate social responsibility.

 If you are unable to attend the university open day and would like to find out more about this course, you can register for our online chats:

 Your career in finance and accountancy launches here.
 Over three years – or four if you choose to take a work placement or study abroad year – you gain a thorough grounding in a wide range of core and optional modules.
 You will become proficient in all areas of accounting and finance, from financial accounting and corporate finance to financial management, taxation and economics.

 You also have the highly valuable option of a study abroad sandwich year at one of our highly-respected partner institutions across the world.
 In an increasingly globalised business environment, this is excellent preparation.

-The degree is both highly selective and highly demanding.
+The Accounting and Finance degree is both highly selective and highly demanding.
 You will be working hard for the rewards it delivers.
 The degree is delivered in strategic partnership with the Institute of Chartered Accountants in England and Wales (ICAEW).
-By meeting the relevant criteria you can achieve up to eight exemptions from the ICAEW's Chartered Accountant qualification (ACA) and receive similar exemptions from other professional accountancy bodies.
+By meeting the relevant criteria, you can achieve up to eight exemptions from the ICAEW's Chartered Accountant qualification (ACA) and receive similar exemptions from other professional accountancy bodies.

 What will I learn?